nsarode/popular_gene_prok/README.md

 With the database created, all we have to do is query the database and begin !

+Jupyter lab notebooks

-Reproducing results from original paper - [AllTaxa](./JupyterNotebook/AllTaxa.ipynb)
+- Reproducing results from original paper - [AllTaxa.ipynb](./JupyterNotebook/AllTaxa.ipynb)

-Repeating analysis for bacteria - [Bacteria](./JupyterNotebook/Bacteria.ipynb)
+- Repeating analysis for bacteria - [Bacteria.ipynb](./JupyterNotebook/Bacteria.ipynb)